Set the seed for reproducibility

 ).
 Specifically, the data coded in Num_Predicates

-) or a multi-verb predicates (MVP, multiple
+) or a multi-verb predicates (multiple

 |>